9th-circle/Anathema.Vectors/README.md

 Anathema Vectors has a few benefits:

-- Rich feature set: Wider range of linear algebra tools than System.Numerics.
+- **Rich feature set**: Wider range of linear algebra tools than System.Numerics.
 Support for integer vectors and complex numbers.
-- Dependency-free: Builds with nothing more than .NET Fx 2.0 - compatible with any platform newer than that (including transpilers).
+- **Dependency-free**: Builds with nothing more than .NET Fx 2.0 - compatible with any platform newer than that (including transpilers).
-- Convenience: Swizzles and easy interoperation between types.
+- **Convenience**: Swizzles and easy interoperation between types.
-- Modularity: Compile time preprocessor directives allow you to chop the library down to the features you're using, and nothing more.
+- **Modularity**: Compile time preprocessor directives allow you to chop the library down to the features you're using, and nothing more.
-- Familiarity: Syntax is as close to that of GLSL as possible.
+- **Familiarity**: Syntax is as close to that of GLSL as possible.
-- Full test suite: Aiming for 100% coverage soon.
+- **Full test suite**: Aiming for 100% coverage soon.

 ## Approach

 - The notation is terse and annotations are minimal.
 The assumption is that you either have a decent understanding of basic linear algebra, or that you are willing to learn it on your own.
   - I acknowledge that this is a major structural problem in maths.
 "It's not my job to teach you how to understand this" becomes quite toxic when the entire field takes that attitude for almost everything.
 However, this is not the problem I'm trying to solve right now.
   - I intend on making the annotations more helpful -- give some explanation of what the members actually do.
 But the actual names of properties/methods will have to remain terse.

-- You can compile it with as much or as little functionality as you like.
-You only need to build in the parts you're actually using, so it can be extremely lightweight if you need that.

-- Interactions between the various entities are extensive (you can usually mix and match types), but not exhaustive (there will still be times where you have to do intermediate steps to get it done).
-- Performance is pretty lousy, both from the extensive use of object oriented language features, and the lack of SIMD vector CPU extension usage.
-- Core codebase builds against .NET Framework 2.0 and up, so it can be compiled against any runtime you're likely to come across.
-- No external dependencies whatsoever (apart from test infrastructure etc) - maximise portability.
-- The folders inside Vector.Core do not reflect the namespaces the classes are in. **<u>This is deliberate.</u>** The proliferation of partial classes mean there is a large volume of files which need to be rationalised, but the namespace needs to be flat for usability reasons.

 ## Notation